What embeddings are for

 embedding

-#> # A tibble: 1 x 3
+#> # A tibble: 1 × 7

-#> text embedding n_dims
+#> .input_idx text embedding n_dims .error .error_msg raw_response

-#> <chr> <list> <int>
+#> <int> <chr> <list> <int> <lgl> <chr> <list>

 -

-text: The original input text -
+text: the original input text. -

-n_dims: The dimensionality of the embedding
+n_dims: the dimensionality of the embedding.

-doc_embeddings <- foundry_embed(documents, model = "my-embeddings")
+doc_embeddings <- foundry_embed(austen_lines, model = "text-embedding-3-small")

 doc_embeddings

-#> # A tibble: 4 x 3
+#> # A tibble: 3 × 7

-#> text embedding n_dims
+#> .input_idx text embedding n_dims .error .error_msg raw_response

-#> <chr> <list> <int>
+#> <int> <chr> <list> <int> <lgl> <chr> <list>

-less storage, with some trade-off in precision:
+with some trade-off in precision:

-compact_embedding <- foundry_embed(
+compact <- foundry_embed(

-model = "my-text-embedding-3-small",
+model = "text-embedding-3-small",

 dimensions = 256